dailyherold/dotfiles/README.md

 This repo is my attempt at backing up my terminal life.
 It contains a utility ([dfm](https://github.com/justone/dfm)) to help with managing and updating my  dotfiles.

-It also contains a massive Ansible bootstrap playbook (pending further role organization and flavor-agnostic optimiztion) for getting a fresh install of a 14.04 based distro setup just how I like it.
+It also contains a massive Ansible bootstrap playbook (pending further role organization and flavor-agnostic optimization) for getting a fresh install of a 14.04 based distro setup just how I like it.

 You'll also find some scattered scripts and nuggets here and there that might not make much sense.